gzd2032/gzd2032-udacity-project2/backend/README.md

 ```
 ```
 POST '/questions'
-- Adds a new question to the database, which requires the question, answer text, category, and difficulty score.
+- Adds a new question to the database and requires the question, answer text, category, and difficulty score.
-- Request Arguments: pass a json object with the format {"question": (string), "answer": (string), "difficulty": (int), "category": (int)}
+- Request Arguments: Pass a json object with the format {"question": (string), "answer": (string), "difficulty": (int), "category": (int)}
 - Returns: A dictionary with "success" as the key and the value as a boolean.
 - An example return: